How To Grow Habanero Peppers

 How long until habaneros are ripe?

-Tip: When the risk of frost is approaching at the end of the season, you can prune away any unnecessary branches to encourage ripening of the last remaining peppers.
+Tip: When the risk of frost is approaching at the end of the season, you can prune away any unnecessary branches to encourage the last remaining peppers to ripen.

 Success!
 With your fiery hot peppers ready for picking, all that is left to do is use them!

+Habaneros are truly some of the best hot peppers to grow in the home garden.
 I hope you have a bountiful harvest of fresh habaneros this year.
-Good luck, and feel free to share any tips or suggestions on how to grow better habaneros in the comments below.
+Good luck, and feel free to share your thoughts on how to grow better habaneros in the comments below.

 DOES IT HELP GERMINATION IF YOU NICK THE SEEDS